-The huts encircle the forecourt of the palace, but the food booths are either standing alone near the centre of the circle or sit next to the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.
+The huts encircle the forecourt of the palace, but the food booths either stand alone near the centre of the circle or sit next to the broad entrances, thereby keeping the rows of arts and crafts booths clear for browsing and shopping.

 The New Year market (Neujahrsmarkt) follows on from the Christmas market.
 Not all booths survive the change – those that don’t are covered by a uniform screen wishing you a Happy New Year in various languages.

 With the palace surrounding the market, it is, of course, a fantastic setting.
-The Christmas lighting continues through New Year, and the piped music is classical, adding to the grandeur of the atmosphere.
-Though the music takes on a more modern feel with live swing or jazz performances in the afternoons.
+The Christmas lighting continues through New Year, and the classical piped music adds to the grandeur of the atmosphere.
+The music takes on a more modern feel with live swing or jazz performances in the afternoons.

-A couple of places still sell decorations, but many that have some kind of motif on their wares now include the colours and shapes of New Year: pigs, horseshoes, mushrooms and more.
+A couple of places still sell decorations, but most of those that stock goods with some kind of motif now include the colours and shapes of New Year: pigs, horseshoes, mushrooms and more.
 And the materials aren’t plastic, but rather wood, ceramics, and glass.

 And, of course, there were the ubiquitous snow globes, strong on Viennese motifs such as cityscapes and cakes.
 Incidentally, you could buy miniature versions of Gugelhupf cakes, wrapped in transparent gift foil.

 Which brings me to the food side of the market.

 Dotted among the

 Even the standard Leberkäse had a certain panache, with the meatloaf coming in wild boar, chilli, Emmentaler and Mangalitza flavours (the latter is an old pig variety).
 And if that all sounds meat heavy, I spotted vegan goulash, vegetarian Gröstl, and vegetarian stew, for example.

 All-in-all, then, probably the city’s best New Year market experience.